julzaza/wildwitchherbs/_posts/2026-01-17-protective-plants-boundary-spirits.md

 They predate modern categories of witchcraft.

 **Were these plants universal?**
-No—but the logic behind them was.
+No, but the logic behind them was.

 **Why are many protective herbs bitter or strong-smelling?**
 Because in traditional systems, intensity signaled authority.